compoundingeffects/bigpictureschool/natural_science.md

 Scientists also use peer review, which is essentially expert fact-checking.
 Before accepting new findings, other scientists examine the work to make sure the methods were sound, the analysis was correct, and the conclusions make sense.
 It's like having experienced editors review an article before publication, except the stakes involve our understanding of reality.

-## Different Flavors of Science, One Connected Whole
+## Different flavors of science, one connected whole

 Natural science includes several major fields, each studying different aspects of nature but all using the same basic approach.